 A short explanation of the notation may be appropriate.
-According to the ideas of Functional Phonology, the gestural constraint evaluates the articulatory candidate [anpa], and the faithfulness constraint evaluates the difference between the underlying perceptual specification |an+pa| and the output /anpa/, which is the acoustic result of [anpa] as perceived by the listener; the similarities between these forms are deceptive: the brackets contain shorthand notations for articulatory events, the slashes contain shorthands for perceptual features.
+According to the ideas of Functional Phonology, the gestural constraint evaluates the articulatory candidate [anpa], and the faithfulness constraint evaluates the difference between the

 ^{} An earlier version of this paper appeared as Rutgers Optimality Archive #221.